nicsuzor/nicsuzor.github.io/publications.markdown

 Dootson, Paula & Suzor, Nicolas P. (2015) [The game of clones and the Australia tax : divergent views about copyright business models and the willingness of Australian consumers to infringe.](https://eprints.qut.edu.au/75933/) _University of New South Wales Law Journal_, _38_(1), pp. 206-239.

-Hunter, Dan & Suzor, Nicolas P. (2015) [Claiming the moral high ground in the copyright wars.](https://eprints.qut.edu.au/85010/) In McGuinness, Phillipa (Ed.) \_Copyfight : Firing Up Conversation about Copyright.\_NewSouth Publishing, University of New South Wales Press, Sydney, Australia, pp. 131-145.
+Hunter, Dan & Suzor, Nicolas P. (2015) [Claiming the moral high ground in the copyright wars.](https://eprints.qut.edu.au/85010/) In McGuinness, Phillipa (Ed.) \_Copyfight : Firing Up Conversation about Copyright. _NewSouth Publishing, University of New South Wales Press_, Sydney, Australia, pp. 131-145.

 Harpur, Paul & Suzor, Nicolas P. (2014) [The paradigm shift in realising the right to read : how ebook libraries are enabling in the university sector.](https://eprints.qut.edu.au/78325/) _Disability and Society_, _29_(10), pp. 1658-1671.